-The proposed MTL-SVD algorithm is inapplicable to the lifelong learning setting, since as each new task is presented to the learner, MTL-SVD would need to be rerun until convergence-a process could take arbitrarily long.
-As in earlier work (Ruvolo & Eaton, 2013), we employ an update strategy that, where upon receiving data for task t, only the corresponding entry $\mathbf{s}^{(t)}$ is updated.
-Following this update, \mathbf{L} is then adapted to optimize performance across all tasks seen so far; however, in contrast to MTL-SVD these two steps are not repeated until convergence.
+MTL-SVD is inapplicable to the lifelong learning setting, since as each new task is presented to the learner, MTL-SVD would need to be rerun until convergence-a process could take arbitrarily long.
+As in ELLA, we employ an update strategy that, whereupon receiving data for task t, only the corresponding entry $\mathbf{s}^{(t)}$ is updated.
+Following this update, L is then adapted to optimize performance across all known tasks.
+However, in contrast to MTL-SVD these two steps are not repeated until convergence.
 Instead, they are each performed once for each new batch of training data.
-Despite these simplifications, we show that there is a small performance penalty incurred (both theoretically and empirically).
-This allows us to make the following modifications to the MTL-SVD algorithm to enable it to operate in a lifelong learning setting:
+These simplifications incur only a small performance penalty w.r.t.
+Eq.
+(7) as shown in (Ruvolo and Eaton 2013).
+This allows us to modify MTL-SVD for lifelong learning: